-Newer stacks, such as in recent Linux kernels, have made ARP stateful and thus a lot more skeptical: it remembers which requests it has made and only accepts replies for those.
-This makes the attack harder, but not impossible, since we can often force the victim to ask: suppose the attacker fabricates a fake ICMP echo request from one victim to the other, sending it directly through the ethernet driver, bypassing IP - so as to avoid the initial ARP request-reply exchange.
+Newer implementations, such as in recent Linux kernels, have made ARP stateful and thus a lot more skeptical: it remembers which requests it has made and only accepts replies for those.
+This makes the attack harder, but not impossible, since we can often force the victim to ask: suppose the attacker fabricates a fake ICMP echo request from one victim to the other, sending it directly through the ethernet driver, bypassing IP - so as to avoid the initial ARP requestreply exchange.
 Along with that, the attacker also sends a train of a few fake ARP replies.
-When the victim receives the ICMP echo request, it will try to discover the other victim's MAC address by issuing an ARP request that will be almost instantly answered by one
+When the victim receives the ICMP echo request, it will try to discover the other victim's MAC address by issuing an ARP request that will be almost instantly answered by one of the replies in the train, before the legitimate host may have time to answer itself.
+By the time its answer arrives, the victim will no longer accept it.